ryansheehy0/RS_Cheat_Sheets/Data_Structures/concrete_data_structures.md

 		- Ex: A bag is unordered.
 Cubby boxes are ordered.
 	- Sorted means that the ordering is arranged in a specific way.

+DataStructure: Iterators and overload ++ operator for traversals. bool allowDuplicates
+   BinaryTree: traversal methods
+      BinarySearchTree: insert/remove/search and rebalance
+         AVLTree: override insert/remove and remove rebalance
+         RedBlackTree: override insert/remove and remove rebalance MinHeap and MaxHeap
+      PriorityQueue(KeyType key, DataType data) uses heaps SinglyLinkedList and DoublyLinkedList
+      Stack and Queue uses SinglyLinkedList DynamicArray
+   HashTable(KeyType key, DataType data, hashFunc): If the KeyType is string or int, then it can use default hash functions.
+   Graph
+   BTree and BPlusTree

 <!-- TOC -->

 - [Common CDSs](#common-cdss)